safe2choose

 Beware of signs of incomplete abortion

-If you notice the following symptoms after your pregnancy is over, you may have an incomplete abortion:
+If you notice any of the following symptoms in the weeks after your abortion, you may have an incomplete abortion and should seek medical attention: